mhahnFr/LeakSanitizer/README.md

 git clone --recursive https://github.com/mhahnFr/LeakSanitizer.git && cd LeakSanitizer && make -j
 ```

+The LeakSanitizer is automatically installed in the current directory.

-Once you have a copy of this sanitizer you can install it using the following command:
+To install it in a specific directory you can use the following command:
 ```shell
 make INSTALL_PATH=/usr/local install
 ```
+Adapt the value of the `INSTALL_PATH` argument to your needs.

+> [!TIP]
+> To create a portable build use the following command:
+> ```shell
+> make -j release
+> ```

-If you downloaded a release you can simply move the headers and the library anywhere
+If you have downloaded a release or if you have created a portable build you can simply move the headers and the library
-you like.
+anywhere you like.

 #### Uninstallation
 Uninstall the sanitizer by simply removing its library and its header files from the installation directory.